-While excellent trainers need to know which trends are gaining traction, it’s much more important that they have the ability to be critical about which trends they choose to incorporate.
+While exceptional trainers need to know which trends are gaining traction, it’s much more important that they have the ability to be critical about which trends they choose to incorporate.

 For example, if you see that webinars are trending as a content format that boosts collaboration over long distances, is it smart to incorporate a webinar in a one-week face-to-face course?
 Incorporating trends just because they’re trendy is a slippery slope, and easily undermines the effectiveness of training.

-Trainers can improve their performance by taking advantage of surveys and other forms of feedback.
-Great trainers don’t shy away from constructive feedback but take it as an opportunity to re-examine their methods and do better the next time around.
+Self-improvement is one of the most impactful qualities of a good trainer.
+Because great trainers are not only focused on developing their learners, but also developing themselves.
+You can improve your performance by taking advantage of surveys and other forms of feedback.
+Don’t shy away from constructive feedback but take it as an opportunity to re-examine your methods and do better the next time around.

-Good trainers don’t just improve themselves, they also evaluate their training materials regularly.
+Also, good trainers don’t just improve themselves.
+They evaluate their training materials regularly, too.
 Old or irrelevant materials are phased out in favor of content that is more engaging and aligned with learner feedback about the course.